gavinwahl/django-u2f/README.rst

 ``cd testproj; pip install -r requirements.txt``.
 Run syncdb and create a user, then start runserver.

-For now, it's required to use a Chrome version greater than 38, and install an extension.
-The Chrome extension only works on domains that have a dot in them, so you can't use ``localhost``, but instead an alias for 127.0.0.1 in your hosts file.
-I used ``localhost.com``.
+For now the only supported browser is Chrome, version 41 or higher.

-Start by going to http://localhost.com:8000/u2f/login.
+Start by going to http://localhost:8000/u2f/login.
 Since you haven't added any security keys yet, you will be logged in with just a username and password.
 Once logged in, click 'Add another key' on the key management page and follow the instructions.
 Now your account is